Dreamsorcerer/gnucash-gocardless-import/README.md

 > Because the script will reconcile transactions it sees for the second time, you should avoid running the
 > script twice in a row, as this will cause them to be reconciled without a chance for you to check them first.

-The script will also look for previous transactions to the same entity and reuse the same splits and description.
+When creating a new transaction, the script will also look for previous transactions to the same entity and reuse the same splits and description.
 This means the script should learn over time and reduce the amount of work needed to mark up all the transactions correctly in future.

 At the end of the run, the script will also compare the balance in the accounts.
 If they fail to match, you'll get a warning asking you to perform a manual reconciliation.
-It will display the expected balance and the date which should be entered into the reconciliation window.
+It will display the expected balance and the date which should both be entered into the reconciliation window.